 Subscription Pricing

-Most SaaS platforms operate on a subscription model, where users pay a monthly or annual fee.
-This makes it more affordable for businesses and individuals to access powerful tools without a large upfront investment.
+Most SaaS platforms operate on a subscription model, where users pay a recurring fee (monthly or annually) to access the software.
+This makes it more affordable and scalable compared to traditional one-time software purchases.

 Automatic Updates